DesignedSimplicity/MetaGraffiti/README.md

 # MetaGraffiti
-A framework for processing geographic and topographic data for map building and visualizations
+A framework to process geographic and topographic data for map building and visualizations

 Data - Simple classes which represent a set of attributes for an entity